mougrim/php-xdebug-proxy/README.md

 ### Config

-If you want customize logger, config you factory, you can use custom config path.
-You just copy `config` directory to you custom path:
+If you want to customize a logger, to configure your factory or logger, you can use custom config path.
+Just copy [`config`](config) directory to your custom path:

 ```bash
 cp -r /path/to/php-xdebug-proxy/config /your/custom/path